Peace Lily Care and Growing is easy, it grows in low light and purifies the air–All these facts make it a perfect houseplant for homes and offices!

-Better than misting, use the humidifier around the peace lily and other tropical houseplants, when the air is dry.
-Humidifiers are the cheap and best alternative when it comes to increasing the humidity for indoor plants.
+Better than misting, use the humidifier around the peace lily and other tropical houseplants when the air is dry.
+Humidifiers are the cheap and best alternative when it comes to increasing the humidity of indoor plants.
 Check out our informative article to learn about more options.

 Transplanting Peace Lily

 Peace lily needs to be transplanted into a new pot when it has outgrown the older one.
 If you are vigilant about the signs, you’ll know that the time has come to re-pot.
 Increased watering needs, yellowing leaves, roots getting crowded, and showing on the surface are some of the signs.
 The average period in which re-potting is done ranges from every one to two years.

 The recently transplanted peace lily might have a hard time standing upright without any support.
 As the roots of the newly potted plant are not well established.
 To remedy this, bury a stake or dowel near the plant and tie it using a wire or rope.
 Once the plant is established and can stay upright on its own, gently remove the stake.